 Le Black Label Brut NV, 12.5%

-The final wine is from blending 100 base wines, using 35% reserve wines from twenty previous vintages.
+The final wine combines 100 base wines, using 35% reserve wines from twenty previous vintages.
 Then the sparkle is produced by the second fermentation in the bottle.
-Four years later, (far more than the 15 months legal minimum), the bottles are disgorged, with 8g/l of sugar added for balance.
+Four years later (far more than the 15-month legal minimum), the bottles are disgorged, with 8g/l of sugar added for balance.
 On release, it’s ready to drink.
 However, it will improve over another couple of years and hold for a decade.
-Preventing the malolactic fermentation brings longevity, even for the non-vintage wines.
+Preventing malolactic fermentation brings longevity, even for non-vintage wines.
 Those willing to keep it will find extra richness, with nuts and marzipan flavours gradually developing.

 The result is a very pale fine wine, diamond-bright, and excellent lively mousse and streaming bubbles.
 The fresh, crisp acidity is perhaps not quite as bracing as it once was in yesteryear, but these days there’s more subtlety and elegance.
 Gentle toast and hints of lemon enhance flavours of ripe apple and pear.
 This Brut style goes for freshness, lightness and persistence rather than imparting big yeasty flavours.

 Black Label is a big seller, widely available and of exceptional value.
 All the major supermarkets, Majestic, and plenty of independent merchants stock it.
 Expect to pay £25-£35, depending on seasonal promotions.

 If you like Le Black Label, explore Lanson’s wide range.
 For example, there’s now a Reservé version of Le Black Label (with more ageing and reserve wines).
 Their Green Label is a recent introduction, made with Demeter-certified biodynamic grapes – how apt.